Científico Titular CSIC. He's interested in the evolution of phenotypic plasticity and the role of plasticity in evolution.

 After successful postdocs at Uppsala University, Universidad de Oviedo and Glasgow University, Pablo has joined the group again as research associate (Juan de la Cierva).
 He is interested in the physiological basis of life history evolution and senescence.
 He has studied the physiological consequences of those environmental factors typically affecting larval development in anurans.
 Moreover, he has combined laboratory and mesocosm experiments to study costs of developmental plasticity in tadpoles.
 In particular he is interested in how enhanced growth and accelerated development affect oxidative stress and telomere length during larval development.

 Verónica is getting immersed in the transgenerational effects world, where parents' experience can affect the phenotype of their offspring through non-genetic inheritance.

-She is interested in paternal and maternal effects using a bean beetle, Callosobruchus maculatus, and Daphnia as study organisms in order to better understand the working mechanisms, the prevalence and the evolutionary role of these transgenerational effects.
+She is interested in paternal and maternal effects using a bean beetle, Callosobruchus maculatus, as study organism in order to better understand the working mechanisms, the prevalence and the evolutionary role of these transgenerational effects.